miwermi/pewlett-hackard-analysis/README.md

 ### Employee Lists:

-Because of the number of people or retirement age employeed at Pewlett Hackard, an analysis of employee data was requested with the following original list requests:
+Because of the number of people or retirement age employed at Pewlett Hackard, an analysis of employee data was requested with the following original list requests:

 - A list of employees containing their unique employee number, their last name, first name, gender, and salary (Employee Info).
 - A list of managers for each department, including the department number, name, and the manager's employee number, last name, first name, and the starting and ending employment dates (Management Info).